eclipse-wildwebdeveloper/wildwebdeveloper/org.eclipse.wildwebdeveloper.embedder.node/README.md

 ## 📥 Integration of Node.js Embedder

-Developers may use the Node.js Embedder by adding the `org.eclipse.wildwebdeveloper.embedder.node.feature` into the dependencies, and calling the `getNodeJsLocation()` method of `NodeJSManager` class in order to automatic install (if it's not yet installed) and obtain the embedded version of Node.js in their products.
+Developers may use the Node.js Embedder by adding the `org.eclipse.wildwebdeveloper.embedder.node.feature` into the dependencies, and calling the `getNodeJsLocation()` method of the `NodeJSManager` class in order to automatically install (if it's not yet installed) and obtain the embedded version of Node.js in their products.

 ```java
 {